evanx/webserva/README.md

 #### How do I navigate the site?

-Links are shown in color.
-Otherwise click anywhere on the iconized header to go "back" a level e.g. to your keyspace home, `/routes` and finally here.
+Click anywhere on the iconized header to go "back" a level e.g. to your keyspace home, `/routes` and finally here.

+Otherwise links are shown in color.

 For example, in the following screenshot, you would click anywhere on top row containing:
 - the database icon